verus-lang/paper-sosp24-artifact/site/guide.md

 docker rm -f verus-sosp24-milli
 ```

-This will produce results in the `/mydata/verus-sosp24-artifact/milli/results` directory.
+This will produce results in the `/mydata/verus-sosp24-artifact/milli/results` directory,
+including plots.

+For all the following results, the absolute values may be different, but the relative performance
+should be roughly simlar to the results in the paper.

 First, inspect the verification times for the singly linked list and the doubly linked list as follows.
 Still in the `/mydata/verus-sosp24-artifact/milli` directory, run: